dwhiffing/fury/content/aar/pf/pf2/pf2_aj/body.md

 planes detect the emissions of patrolling F-16s from Misawa, but I’m reluctant to go so far south and tangle with them where they have the advantage.
-Instead, we patrol, monitor the situation, and let our pilots rest to prepare for the next stage of our glorious revolution\!
+Instead, we patrol, monitor the situation, and let our pilots rest to prepare for the next stage of our glorious revolution!

 **PLAY IMPRESSIONS**